DestinE-Climate-DT/one_pass/README.md

-# One_Pass
+# One pass algorithms

-Development and implementation of intelligent data reduction techniques to process streamed climate model output data on-the-fly to produce statistical summaries or derived computations, taking the needs of the use cases into account.
+This repository holds the code for the development and implementation of the one pass algorithms.
+These algorithms are intelligent data reduction techniques to process streamed climate model output data on-the-fly to produce statistical summaries or derived computations, taking the needs of the use cases into account.
 (WP9)

+### Disclaimer:
+The `one_pass` package is in a preliminary developement phase.
+Some features are still not implemented and you may encounter bugs.
+For feedback and issue reporting, feel free to open an issue in: https://earth.bsc.es/gitlab/digital-twins/de_340/one_pass/-/issues

+The current released version can be found at tag: `v0.1.0`

 ## Getting started